hleve/Visual_Analysis_Tool/README.md

-# Sentiment Analysis on Images
+# Sentiment Analysis for Images

 This project performs sentiment analysis on a sequence of images using computer vision techniques.
 Each image is assigned a sentiment score in the form of a percentage across categories of Angry, Disgust, Fear, Happy, Sad, Surprise, and Neutral using the fer library from Justin Shenk https://github.com/JustinShenk/fer
 The code generates an Excel file with the image name, the percentages for each emotion, and the dominant emotion.